linguistsherry/linguistsherry.github.io/_pages/nlp.md

 NLP/Language Engineer Internship
 ---

-In May 2021, I will be starting as an NLP/Language Engineer Summer Intern at the [Principal Financial Group](https://www.principal.com), working on the Data Science Team.
+In May 2021, I will be starting as an NLP/Language Engineer Summer Intern at the [Principal Financial Group](https://www.principal.com), working with the Data and Operations Research team at Principal Global Investors.